Sweetpotato3/DualGPUOptimizer/README.md

 ### Code Organization
 - Follows a modular architecture with separation of concerns
 - Recently completed refactoring of `launcher.py` into smaller, focused components
+- Completed refactoring of `settings.py` into a modular structure with separate components for appearance, overclocking, and application settings
+- Added comprehensive documentation and unit tests for refactored components
 - Ongoing initiative to refactor large modules (>500 lines) for improved maintainability
 - See `dualgpuopt/REFACTORING.md` for details on the refactoring strategy